big-frenzy/My-travel-journal/README.md

-# Working with React to create A brief sample travel journal
+# Working with React to create A brief simple travel journal